Qualtagh/JBroMath/README.md

 ___
 ### Rounding

-**[toRoundedString](#toroundedstring)** - Rounds a number to specified quantity of decimal places and returns a plain string representation of the result.
+**[toRoundedString](#toroundedstring)** - rounds a number to specified quantity of decimal places and returns a plain string representation of the result.
 ___
 <a name="round"></a>
 ```java